diogoaurelio/schedoscopeWiki/(S)FTP-Export.md

 # Description

-When exporting via (S)FTP, you must to define whether you would like to export the data in CSV or one-line JSON format.
+When exporting via (S)FTP, you have the option to export the data in a CSV or one-line JSON format.
 In case of the latter, the views data are exported losslessly, i.e., even complex or nested field types are recursively and adequately translated to JSON.
-For CSV exports, complex structured are translated to JSON strings and written as string fields.
+For CSV exports, complex structured are translated to JSON strings and written as otherwise normal CSV string fields.

-View fields and parameters marked with isPrivacySensitive are hashed with MD5 during export.
+View fields and parameters marked with `isPrivacySensitive` are hashed using MD5 during export.

-Additionally, the export files can be compressed with `gzip` and `bzip2`.
+Additionally, the exported chunk files can be compressed with `gzip` or `bzip2`.

-The file naming scheme of the generated chunk files is as follows:
+The file naming scheme of those files is as follows:

     <prefix>-<mr-task-id-that-generated-the-chunk>-<number-of-chunks>.json|csv[.gz|.bz2]